-- The storage of carbon also through the protection of coastal habitats such as mangroves, seagrass beds and salt marshes.
+- The sequestration and storage of carbon also through the protection of coastal habitats such as mangroves, seagrass beds and salt marshes.

 - Reducing poverty, by providing food and employment for some of the billions of people around the world that directly rely on a healthy Ocean for survival.

-- A global review of the impacts of marine protected areas on fish found that fish biomass (weight) increased by 446%, it was denser (more fish) by 166%, species size increased by 26% and there were 21% more types of fish.
+- A global review from 2009 of temperate and tropical MPAs in 29 countries looking at the impacts of marine protected areas on fish found that fish biomass (weight) increased by 446%, it was denser (more fish) by 166%, species size increased by 26% and there were 21% more types of fish.

-- To give an example, over the 18 years that the Apo Island Protected Area has been in place in the Philippines there have been significant benefits.
-The population of the main local fisheries of surgeonfish and jackfish have tripled, the biomass of large predator fish has gone up 8-fold, and fishermen are now catching 50% more fish in less fishing time.
+- An example of the benefits of marine protected areas, is the Apo Island Protected Area in the Philippines.
+Since establishment in 1986, the population of the main local fisheries species, surgeonfish and jackfish, have tripled, the biomass of large predator fish has gone up 8-fold, and fishermen are now catching 50% more fish in less fishing time.